samsquire/ideas3/README.md

 A mood tracking application that is aggregated across many different dimensions: every interaction with a company or government should produce an identifier.
 This identifier should be used to track a reaction to the interaction in terms of happiness.
 Scores can be aggregated by country, by council, by shop, by county, by month, by business.

+# 52. Span programming

+There are tools to implement distributed tracing.
+How about a tool that takes spans as placements and uses the span placement to schedule code in parallel and asynchonously?

 # Incomplete thoughts and ideas